 - Cause limited portions of content on the Website to be displayed or appear to be displayed on your own or certain third-party Websites.

-- You may use these features solely as they are provided by us, and solely with respect to the content they are displayed with and otherwise in accordance with any additional terms and conditions we provide with respect to such features.
+- You may use these features solely as we provide them and solely concerning the content they are displayed with and otherwise in accordance with any additional terms and conditions we provide with respect to such features.
 Subject to the foregoing, you must not:

 - Establish a link from any Website that is not owned by you.